 II.
 JURIS DOCTOR (J.D.)
 DEGREE REQUIREMENTSThe Juris Doctor (J.D.) requires successful completion of at least eighty three (83) credit hours.
 Generally, the full-time program in the day division extends over three (3) academic years.
 The part-time program in the evening division extends over four (4) academic years.
 Full-time is defined as 12 to 16 credit hours during a day regular semester; part-time is defined as 8 to 12 credit hours during an evening regular semester.

 No student in the day division may take fewer than 12 hours or more than 16 hours per semester without special permission.
 No student in the evening division may take fewer than 8 hours per semester, or more than 12 hours per semester, without special permission.
-In each case, permission must be sought and may be granted by the Dean or the Dean's delegate [in this instance, the Vice Dean] or the Registrar.
+In each case, permission must be sought and may be granted by the Dean or the Dean's delegate [in this instance, the Associate Dean for Academic Affairs] or the Registrar.
 To graduate, students must receive residence credit for 6 full-time semesters or 8 part-time semesters, or the equivalent.
 Additional credits earned in one academic year or summer session will not permit a student to take fewer than the minimum credit hours per semester thereafter.

 Students are required to complete a total of 83 credits over 6 full-time or 8 part-time semesters.
 At least 64 of the 83 credits must be completed in classroom courses.
 Courses that count toward the 64 credit requirement include all first-year required courses, upper level required and elective courses, in-house clinics and their associated fieldwork (total of 5 credits) and externship seminars (usually 1 credit).
 Work for journals, independent studies, or externship fieldwork are not considered "courses."
 Thus the credits received for this work do not count toward the minimum 64 credits required to be taken in classroom courses.
 Such credits do, however, count toward the 83 credits required to graduate.